-The oxygen sensors have to be at operating temperature in order to properly maintain the air-to-fuel mixture.
-They use heating elements to speed this process.
-This minimizes the time you spend driving with a rich fuel mixture.
+The oxygen sensors have to be at operating temperature to maintain the air-to-fuel mixture properly.
+They use heating elements to speed this process, which minimizes the time you spend driving with a rich fuel mixture.

-Driving with a rich fuel mixture will cause you to burn more fuel than your engine needs.
-This increases the fuel vapors in the exhaust.
-If it goes on too long, it can lead to damage to other components of the fuel system.
-This is why it’s so important that the heating element function properly.
+Driving with a rich fuel mixture will cause you to burn more fuel than your engine needs, which increases the fuel vapors in the exhaust.
+If it goes on too long, it can damage other components of the fuel system.
+This is why it’s so essential that the heating element function properly.

 The powertrain control module (PCM) or engine control module (ECM) tracks how long it takes the oxygen sensor to reach operating temperature.
 P0155 is set when the ECM or PCM determines too much time has elapsed before the oxygen sensor starts switching.

 There are multiple oxygen sensors in your engine.
 P0155 triggers from an issue with the upstream oxygen sensor on bank 2.
 This code will also trigger if the PCM detects a high resistance or short circuit in the bank 2 upstream oxygen sensor.